Joslyn Hager, M.D.

 Strep throat and cough

-Bacteria cause strep throat.
-However, most children with the symptoms of strep throat actually have a virus.
-You should ask for a strep throat test before turning to antibiotics to cure your child’s symptoms.
 Ice cream, frozen fruit pops or cold beverages may help soothe a sore throat.
 Older children can try gargling salt water or sucking on throat lozenges.
-Always encourage your child to get enough rest so their bodies have a chance to recover.
+Always encourage children to get plenty of rest so their bodies can recover.

 Children also should be evaluated by their health care team if they have a persistent cough lasting longer than 14 days without improvement, or if new or worsening symptoms develop.
 Illnesses that begin as viral infections can lead to a secondary bacterial infection requiring antibiotics.